-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY operational use, and states that a car company that uses location data for emergency services should not use geolocation for purposes unrelated to safety. business's use of geolocation information or other personal information complies with § 7002 is a fact-specific determination.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY emergency services should not use geolocation for purposes unrelated to safety.
 43. Comment appears to partially support § 7002's proportionality requirement for personal information collection.
 Comment requests another example be added to the proposed regulations to illustrate that the deeper the relationship that a user forms with a business, the more data collection and processing that is expected.
 The Agency appreciates this comment of support.
 No change has been made in response to this comment.
 The Agency makes no statement regarding the ISL framework.
 As explained in the FSOR, the Agency has modified § 7002 to include factors for businesses to consider when determining the reasonable expectations of a consumer.
 See FSOR, pp. 3-6.
 The reasonable expectations standard is based in part on the relationship between the business and the consumer.
 Section 7002(b)(1) provides examples concerning when a consumer may or may not expect a business's processing of the consumer's personal information based on the consumer's relationship with the business.
 The reasonable expectations standard is also based on four additional factors, such as the type, nature, and amount of personal information that the business seeks to collect or process.
 This is a fact-specific assessment for businesses.
 W58-13 W58-14 0603 0604 44.
 Section 7002's rules that constrain secondary use beyond reasonable consumer expectations is largely consistent with Consumer Reports and Electronic Privacy Information Center's guidance for implementing a data minimization framework under Section 5 of the FTC Act.
-Comment notes that the example provided in § 7002(b)(3) implies that data sharing - including sharing for advertising purposes - that is not directly related to providing No change has been made in response to this comment.
+Comment notes that the example provided in § 7002(b)(3) implies that data sharing - including sharing for advertising purposes - that is not directly related to providing the good or service requested by a consumer is per se illegal.
+No change has been made in response to this comment.
 The comment appears to support § 7002's consumer expectations requirements.
 In addition, portions of this comment are now moot due to modifications made to § 7002, such as the deletion of the specific example in § 7002(b)(3).
 Under the modified regulations, businesses must comply with the requirements in § 7002(b) or (c), or otherwise obtain consent under § 7002(e).
 Regardless of whether the business chooses to comply with § 7002(b), (c), or (e), the business must comply with the requirements of § 7002(d).
 Whether a business's sharing of personal information complies with these requirements is a fact-specific determination.
 W83-40 0912